 Footwork (30 min.) – Intense fencing footwork to improve the technique, speed and control of distance.

-Conditioning (30 min. or 1 hour) – Intense work out to improve general body strength, speed, coordination and endurance.
+Conditioning (30 min.) – Intense work out to improve general body strength, speed, coordination and endurance.

 Private Lessons (20-40 min.) – designed to allow maximum fencing progress and schedule flexibility.
 One-on-one lessons with the coach can begin as soon as scheduled and are available during club hours, before or after classes.